IBM/tensorflow-hangul-recognition/README.md

 * `--label-file` for specifying a different label file (perhaps with less characters).
   Default is ./labels/2350-common-hangul.txt.
 * `--font-dir` for specifying a different fonts directory.
-Default is _./fonts_
+Default is _./fonts_.
 * `--output-dir` for specifying the output directory to store generated images.
-  Default is _./image-data_
+  Default is _./image-data_.

 Depending on how many labels and fonts there are, this script may take a while to complete.
 In order to bolster the dataset, random elastic distortions are also performed on each generated character image.
-An example is shown below:
+An example is shown below, with the original character displayed first, followed by three elastic distortions.

 ![Normal Image](doc/source/images/hangul_normal.jpeg "Normal font character image")
 ![Distorted Image 1](doc/source/images/hangul_distorted1.jpeg "Distorted font character image")